 - Once an online application has been received and processed by the Admissions Office, a checklist will be available when you next open your application.

-- Red boxes on the checklist indicate items that are missing, or still require receipt of the Official copy by the Admissions Office.
+- A red X on the checklist indicate items that are missing, or still require receipt of the Official copy by the Admissions Office.
+If any unofficial items are submitted for review, the red X will remain, and automated emails will continue to be sent, until the Official document has been received and processed by the Admissions Office.

 - View the status of your application at any time after submission / processing to ensure your application checklist is complete or check on updates.